 27 Small Businesses

 The Foundry partnered with Aspire to mentor and employ developmentally disabled individuals and hosted its 2nd Bid to Build Auction raising $34k.
 The company re-invented 2nd Saturdays to include more hands-on activities, 925 people participated in events including 2nd Saturdays and art performances, 508 people participated in workshops and classes.
 Renovations on the first floor increased the total number of tenants to approximately 30.
 The Foundry incubated 5 minority owned, 11 women owned, and 1 LGBTQ-owned businesses, yielding a total of 27 small businesses.
 Additionally The Foundry had 8 business mentors.

 1 Business Graduated

 4820 Hours Served by Volunteers

 35 small businesses

 The Foundry merged with Buffalo Lab to promote makerspace and memberships.
 The Foundry fully set up the Woodshop makerspace, and the Metal, Textile, and Tech Lab Makerspaces are on their way for 2017.
 The Foundry continued to expand its class offering, including a 10 week Wooodworking Series.
 Additionally, The Foundry hired one AmeriCorps VISTA and two new Youth Leaders, and partnered with WEDI to offer additional business services for tenants.
 Construction began on the 2nd floor, which will add 18 additional spaces for new businesses.
-In addition to all this The Foundry was awarded $80k over 2 years to fund through John R. Oishei Foundation to fund an Education Manager and will be hiring a second AmeriCorps VISTA in the summer of 2017 to streamline their small business incubation services.
+In addition to all this The Foundry was awarded 2 years of funding through John R. Oishei Foundation to fund an Education Manager and will be hiring a second AmeriCorps VISTA in the summer of 2017 to streamline their small business incubation services.